 8 PREPARATION OF SURFACES TO BE TREATED

 Proper surface preparation is crucial to ensure that water repellents work effectively to the substrate and deliver long-lasting protection.
-The following guidelines should follow for preparation of surface before application:
+The following guidelines should follow for preparation of surface before application.

 8.1 Clean the surface thoroughly to remove dirt, dust, grease, biological growth, and any previous coatings.
 Cleaning should be done with the water, use of detergents or wetting agents shall be avoided.
 Organisms, such as lichens or alage should be removed by wire-brushing but the process will be easier if the organisms are first destroyed with a suitable fungicide and allowed to dry.

-8.2 Efflorescence, if visible, shall be washed with 5 to 10 percent muriatic acid (HCI) solution and then rinsing it with clear water.
+8.2 Efflorescence, if visible, shall be washed with 5 percent to 10 percent muriatic acid (HCI) solution and then rinsing it with clear water.
 Sometimes the efflorescence may reappear in certain places as soon as the surface is dry after washing.
 In such places, silicone water repellent shall be applied and allowed to cure for 24 h, and the surface shall again be washed with muriatic acid (HCI) and rinsed with water.
 The entire surface may then be treated with water repellent after the surface has dried thoroughly.

 8.3 Repair any defects, including cracks and damaged areas, and ensure the surface is sound and even.